richafnu/Viva/Viva/engage/get-started-with-viva-engage/azure-ad-b2b-guests-viva-engage.md

 ## What features aren't supported for Guests?

 We're working hard to bring all Viva Engage functionality to the new B2B guests in Viva Engage.
 Here's a list of features that are in progress:

-- **Personal email, non-Microsoft 365 business email, and phone number-based legacy accounts** – Users with Microsoft 365 Business email accounts can be added as guests.
-Email domains like Gmail and Yahoo mail aren't supported in this release.
+- **Phone number-based legacy accounts** – Users cannot be invited as B2B guests in Viva Engage using their phone numbers.
 - **Private messages** – Private messages are disabled for B2B guests in Viva Engage.
 - **Live events** – Guests can't attend live events.
 - **Adding guests during community creation** – Community owners can invite guest users by using edit membership flow for any community.
 In the current release, community owners aren't able to add guest emails at the time of community creation.